troywu/sudoku/README.md

 This is a simple heuristic sudoku solver.
-It can solve trivial sudoku puzzles--that's probably most puzzles sold at newspaper stands marked 'easy' through 'hard'--.
+It can solve trivial sudoku puzzles--that's probably most puzzles sold at newspaper stands marked 'easy' through 'hard'.
 If it can't solve the puzzle, it will fill in what it knows to be true, and leaves the rest as an exercise to the reader.

 Compiling